 Say NO to dry Turkey!
-Make your Thanksgiving Turkey the best ever with this delicious Turkey Brine Recipe.
+Make your Thanksgiving Turkey the best ever with this delicious Citrus & Herb Turkey Brine Recipe.
 Plus the Top Tips for juicy white meat!

 Thanksgiving is fast approaching and that means it is time to start finding great tips to have the most amazing Thanksgiving Turkey!

 I had never even heard of a turkey brine before this homemaking meeting.
-So it really opened my eyes to a whole new world of amazing!
+So it really blew my tastebuds and opened them to a whole new world of amazing!
 Once you brine a turkey you will never go back!

 **This post was originally published November 11, 2013, but I have learned tricks since then and updated to reflect how to have an even more amazingly moist Turkey using this Turkey Brine Recipe! **